ve3wwg/stm32f103c8t6/README.md

 ---------------------

 This git project contains libopencm3 (only) and FreeRTOS+libopencm3 projects.
-This provides a ready resource for those who want to apply the economical stm32f103c8t6 (or similar) to using libopencm3 alone or in concert with FreeRTOS.
+This provides a ready development environment for those who want to apply the economical STM32F103 to using libopencm3 alone or in concert with FreeRTOS.
+Why struggle with  gleaning from forums etc.?

 THIS PROJECT USES ONLY OPEN SOURCE TOOLS
 ----------------------------------------

-There is no need for Windows based IDE environments here.
-Linux and MacOS users rejoice (can't you hear the cheers?)
+No Windows based IDE environments are used or implied!
+Linux and MacOS users rejoice (can you hear the cheers?)
+Vendors need reminding that not everyone uses Windows.

-This project exists to bring several components together in a manner that works for the STM32F013, out of the box!
+This project exists to bring several components together in a manner that just works for the STM32F013 -- out of the box!

 PROJECT STRUCTURE:
 ------------------